jdoiro3/mkdocs-multirepo-plugin/README.md

       # you must keep the docs directory in the path (e.g., docs/path/to/file.md).
       keep_docs_dir: true
       repos:
+          # There will be a navigation section with this section name
         - section: Backstage
           # you can define the edit uri path
           import_url: 'https://github.com/backstage/backstage?edit_uri=/blob/master/'